youthfulporpoise/youthfulporpoise.github.io/README.md

 python main.py
 ~~~

+# There’s One Thing
+Our program will reluctantly appreciate *you*, if you can achieve at least 50
+WPM with at least 90% accuracy.
+If you want to take on the challenge, more
+power to you!

 # Project Documentation

 ## Screenshots
 *Screenshots will be coming soon.*
+you
 ## Team Contributions
 - Dalia Susan Thomas: transliteration of Malayalam into Manglish; editing of
   audio cuts;